-- 1. Understand advanced concepts over Internet. - 2.
-Design and develop protocols for Communication Networks. - 3.
-Understand the mechanisms in Quality of Service in networking. - 4.
-Optimize the Network Design and identify various IP addressing challenges. - 5.
-Determine the choice of MPLS Protocols.
+- 1. Recall the concepts and Issues of Real Time Communications over Internet. - 2.
+Classify protocols and algorithms for Communication Networks. - 3.
+Identify the mechanisms for Quality of Service in networking. - 4.
+Analyze IP addressing challenges and services in Internet - 5.
+Explain the different versions of IP Protocols, IP switching and MPLS Protocols.

-Overview of Internet Concepts, challenges and History: Overview of -ATM.
+Overview of Internet Concepts, Challenges and History: Overview of -ATM.
 TCP/IPCongestion and Flow Control in Internet; Throughput analysis of TCP congestion control, TCP for high bandwidth delay networks and Fairness issues in TCP.

-Issues of Real Time Communications over Internet: Adaptive applications, Latency and throughput, Integrated Services Model (IntServ),Resource reservation Protocol.
-Characterization of Traffic by Linearly Bounded Arrival Processes (LBAP), Leaky bucket algorithm and its properties.
+Issues of Real Time Communications over Internet: Adaptive applications, Latency and throughput, Integrated Services Model (IntServ), Resource reservation Protocol.
+Characterization of Traffic by LinearlyBounded Arrival Processes (LBAP), Leaky bucket algorithm and its properties.

-Packet Scheduling Algorithms-requirements and choices: Scheduling guaranteed service Connections, GPS, WFQ and Rate proportional algorithms,

-High speed scheduler design; Theory of Latency Rate servers and delay bounds in packet switched networks for LBAP traffic; Active Queue Management - RED, WRED and Virtual clock, Control theoretic analysis of active queue management.
+Packet Scheduling Algorithms-Requirements and Choices: Scheduling guaranteed service Connections, GPS, WFQ and Rate proportional algorithms, High speed scheduler design; Theory of Latency Rate servers and delay bounds in packet switched networks for LBAP traffic; Active Queue Management - RED, WRED and Virtual clock, Control theoretic analysis of active queue management.